AlexWorx/ALox-Logging-Library/README.md

     * Logging **XML trees**

 * C++ version accepts arbitrary **3rd party string types**.
 This goal was reached by underlying A-Worx utility library *ALib* (open source, MIT License) which greatly [solved that problem](http://alexworx.github.io/ALox-Logging-Library/cpp_ref/namespaceaworx_1_1lib_1_1strings.html) using some *template meta programming* to relieve us from the (disastrous) string mix in the C++ world.
-  On the same token, conversion of **user defined types** to loggable (string) objects is supported.
+  On the same token, conversion of **user defined types** to logable (string) objects is supported.
 After implementing the conversion once, you can just throw your custom types into ALox log statements, even as a part of a concatenated log message.

 * and finally: ALox is under **continuous development**.
 You're invited to contribute!